 To complain or claim?

-A question which often arises when a professional has let someone down is whether to complain following the complaints procedure, perhaps referring this to an ombudsman or professional body where applicable; or bring a claim.
+A question which often arises when a professional has let someone down is whether to complain following the professionals internal complaints procedure, perhaps referring the complaint to an Ombudsman or their professional body where applicable, or to bring a claim through the courts.

 There are benefits and disadvantages to each avenue.